bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ### How Autoloading Works

 Autoloading relies on the directory structure and file naming convention.
-In a Rails application (unlike other Ruby programs), file names have to match the constants they define, with directories acting as namespaces.
+In a Rails application (unlike ordinary Ruby programs), file names have to match the constants they define, with directories acting as namespaces.
 For example:

 - file `app/helpers/users_helper.rb` should define `UsersHelper`
 - file `app/controllers/admin/payments_controller.rb` should define `Admin::PaymentsController`.